lverwimp/tf-lm/config/README.md

 * **log** (optional): name for the log file
   * change LOG_DIR in main.py to a directory of your choice
   * if no log is specified, the log file will be LOG_DIR/\<basename of save_path\>

+# Reading data

+Default: all data is read at once and kept in memory.
+If the dataset is too large for this, use:

+* **stream_data** (optional): Read data sentence by sentence.
+This assumes that the data file contains one sentence per line and that batching is sentence-level!
+  * **read_vocab_from_file**: To speed up more, read the vocabulary from file.
+The vocabulary file should contain 2 columns: the words and their ids.

 # Size of the model